Ear wax (or cerumen) is a natural product produced by your ears. It is made of 3 main components:

 Leightons Opticians & Hearing Care offer an ear wax removal service.
 All of our experienced audiologists use the latest technology to analyse your hearing and to accurately assess your needs.
 This includes removing any wax that may be obstructing your ear canal.

-All three methods of ear wax removal are now available at all Leightons Hearing Care branches.
+All three methods of ear wax removal are now available at all Leightons Opticians & Hearing Care branches.